DILET1/DILET1/README.md

-Just the average unemployed "competitive" "programmer" Primary tool is Dev-C++ 5.11 with the ocean theme, try it out very calming Taking a small break from CP until finals are over, in the meantime creating a fun java game
+Just the average unemployed "competitive" "programmer" and "game" "developer" Primary tool is Dev-C++ 5.11 with the ocean theme, try it out very calming Taking a small break from CP and "game" "development" until i recover from applying to college